mklarqvist/tomahawk/docs/tutorial.md

-# Tutorial
+# Getting started: CLI

-This is an introductory tutorial for using TensorFlow.
+This is an introductory tutorial for using Tomahawk.
 It will cover:

-* Importing required packages
+* Importing into Tomahawk
+* Computing linkage-disequilibrium
-* Creating and using Tensors
+* Aggregating and visualizing datasets
-* Using GPU acceleration
 * Datasets

+## Importing into Tomahawk

+## Computing linkage-disequilibrium

+## Aggregating and visualizing datasets

+## Datasets